simonaertssen/MIT-6.172-Performance-Engineering-of-Software-Systems/Project 1 - Bit Hacks/README.md

     a  m  l  k | j  i  h  g | f  e  d  c | b  n  o  p | q  r  s  t | u  v  w  x | y  z 0  1  2  3   4  5  6  7   8  9  10 11  12 13 14 15  16 17 18 19  20 21 22 23  24 25

 And now the first subarray is reversed!
+This constitutes the basic operation of reversing a subarray.

+### 6.3.
+Results
+`-s` now yields 32 tiers, `-m` 37 tiers and `-l` 41 tiers.
+This is also huge improvement!
+From 19 to 41 tiers for the heaviest test has raised the maximum array length from around 3KB to around 19MB.
+That is a performance increase of about 6330 times.
+Well done!